 The University of Helsinki offers a range of services to support researchers in their daily work.
 Its competent and friendly staff are eager to help you.

 University Services helps the international University community to focus on research, teaching, studies and community relations.
 Its services include HR services, research services, teaching and learning services, financial services, communications and community relations as well as administrative and operations management services.
-In addition, the University of Helsinki also offers a variety of other services, such as library services, sports services and accommodation services.
+In addition, the University of Helsinki also offers a variety of other services, such as library services, sports services and accommodation services as well as quality IT services.

 More information: University services